Puppy potty training is an exercise in patience and love.

 Potty training a puppy on pads

-As a pet owner, you understand the situation: if you need to leave your puppy alone for several hours and a walker can’t come by to help, your poor dog needs an option – preferably one that is convenient for you to clean up.
+As a pet owner, you understand the situation: if you need to leave your puppy alone for several hours and a walker can’t come by to help, your poor dog needs an option – preferably one convenient for you to clean up.

 Puppy pads are comfortable for puppies since they don’t have to “hold it,” and pads can help you begin potty training.
 Encourage your dog to use the puppy pad, then move the puppy pad outside so your pup learns to go out there.

-Housebreaking puppies is a lot of work — it’s important to remember that your new puppy must adjust to a realistic schedule so you can work toward getting your dog fully potty trained.
+Housebreaking puppies is a lot of work.
+It’s important to remember that your new puppy must adjust to a realistic schedule so you can work toward getting your dog fully potty trained.

 When should your puppy get the opportunity to potty?